Butternut Squash + Red Lentil Soup

 Instructions

-Saute: In a large dutch oven or stock pot, heat oil/water over medium high heat, add onions and saute for about 5 minutes, or until soft.
+Sauté: In a large Dutch oven or stock pot, heat oil/water over medium-high heat, add onions, and saute for about 5 minutes, or until soft.
 Add sage and squash and cook 3 minutes more, stirring occasionally.

-Serve: Ladle into individual serving bowls and top with pine nuts and chopped sage if you like, fresh cracked pepper would also be great.
+Serve: Ladle into individual serving bowls and top with pine nuts and chopped sage, if you like; fresh-cracked pepper would also be great.

 Serves 4 – 6